inixyz/tinyriscv/README.md

  800000e0 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 ................
  800000f0 48 65 6c 6c 6f 21 00 00 00 00 00 00 00 00 00 00 Hello!..........
 ```

+## License

+tinyriscv is licensed under the MIT License, see LICENSE.txt for more information.